In this article

 By including customers in the design and improvement process, Zara builds massive brand loyalty.

 3. It Uses an Anti-Marketing Approach

-Here’s what makes Zara truly unique: the company only spends about 0.3% of sales on advertising, and doesn’t have much marketing to speak of.
-Consider that the industry average marketing spend for retail is 3.5%, you can see how much of an odd duck Zara is with this approach.
+Here’s what makes Zara truly unique: the company only spends about 0.3% of sales on advertising, and doesn't have much marketing to speak of.
+Consider that the industry average marketing spends for retail is 3.5%, you can see how much of an odd duck Zara is with this approach.